Tom Payne

 Early Life and Background

-Tom Payne was born in Chelmsford, Essex, England, on 21 December 1982 and grew up in Bath, Somerset.
-He attended King Edward’s School in Bath, where he was an active contributor to the school’s drama department, an early foundation for his interest in acting.
+Tom Payne was born on 21 December 1982 in Chelmsford, Essex, England, and grew up in Bath, Somerset.
+He attended King Edward’s School in Bath, where he was an active participant in the school drama department, a formative environment that helped shape his interest in professional acting.

 Path to Celebrity